-When you run Dashboard in fast-forward mode, it fetches data from a time frame you define in YYYY-MM-DDTHH: mm format in the dashboard.properties file.
+When you run Dashboard in fast-forward mode, it fetches data from a time frame you define in YYYY-MM-DDTHH:mm format in the dashboard.properties file.
 For example, if you want to fetch data from January 1, 2019 01:00 to March 31, 2019 23:00, then earlier-date in dashboard.properties would be 2019-01-01T01:00 and later-date would be 2019-03-31T23:00.

 Dashboard stops querying the AI engine when its query reaches the later date.
-The Dashboard stopping time is logged in the logs/dashboard fastforward.log file along with the other Dashboard activities.
-The logs/dashboard fastforward.log file is rotated every 24-hours.
+The Dashboard stopping time is logged in the /logs/dashboard_fastforward.log file along with the other Dashboard activities.
+The /logs/dashboard_fastforward.log file is rotated every 24-hours.
 You can see the data visualization of the specified period in the Dashboard UI already running.

-$\stackrel{(i)}{}$ Attention: If your current Dashboard engine is running in /opt/pingidentity/dashboard/, make sure that you use a different directory to run Dashboard in fast-forward mode, for example, /opt/ pingidentity/dashboard fast forward/.
+(i) Attention: If your current Dashboard engine is running in /opt/pingidentity/dashboard/, make sure that you use a different directory to run Dashboard in fast-forward mode, for example, /opt/pingidentity/dashboard fast forward/.

-Copy the Dashboard binary and configure the dashboard.properties file with earlier-date and laterdate in the Fastforward section of the properties file.
+Copy the Dashboard binary and configure the dashboard.properties file with earlier-date and later-date in the Fastforward section of the properties file.
 The following table shows the available parameters for Dashboard fast-forward mode.

-Parameter Description dashboard.fastforward.earlier_time The query start date and time in YYYY-DD-MMTHH:mm format. dashboard.fastforward.later_time The query end date and time in YYYY-DD-MMTHH:mm format. dashboard.fastforward.query.range The time in minutes that Dashboard queries the Al engine in a single pass.
+Parameter Description dashboard.fastforward.earlier_time The query start date and time in YYYY-DD-MMTHH:mm format. dashboard.fastforward.later_time The query end date and time in YYYY-DD-MMTHH:mm format. dashboard.fastforward.query.range The time in minutes that Dashboard queries the Al engine in a single pass. dashboard.fastforward.query.cooling_period The time in seconds between two Dashboard queries to the AI engine.
+The minimum and the default value is 60 seconds.